 We encourage you to visit campus whenever you have the opportunity.
 We're always excited to see you and it's the best way to become familiar with your new "home."
 To schedule a visit, click here.

 We also invite you to attend Preview, a series of special visitation days for our newly accepted freshmen.
 To learn more about, and to register for, Preview, click here.

 Please verify the accuracy of the following information found on the Online Status Check.

 - Name: Is your name spelled correctly?
 All of your academic records are established from the admission record, so please report any inaccuracies.

 - Address: We convert all addresses to U.S. Postal standards, so there may be slight differences between how you write your address and how we have entered it in our system.
 Please let us know if it is inaccurate or if it changes in the future.

 - Email Address: Our office and others will communicate important information through email.
 Please make sure that we always have your most up-to-date email address.
 To ensure receipt of our emails, include firstname.lastname@example.org in your address book.

 - Residency Status: Residency status is determined by the residency affidavit you submit.
 If you believe your residency status is incorrect, the Online Status Check will explain what information may be required.

 - Term of Entrance: Your acceptance is only for the term specified.
-If your plans change, or if you wish to be reconsidered for another term, please complete the Undergraduate Change Form.
+If you wish to be reconsidered for another term, please contact our office.